HORNETJOE/Networking/README.md

 #### Virtualization
 Virtualization is a server technique the involves partitioning physical server into many small, virtual servers.
 Each virtual server runs their own operating system at the same time.
 These virtual servers can also provide web hosting services to users.
 #### Terminal Services
-A terminal service is a services that allows a user to take control of a remote computer or virtual machine using a network connection.
+A terminal service is a service that allows a user to take control of a remote computer or virtual machine using a network connection.
 This can allow a user to control aspects of other PC's from one PC to save time and resources and to prevent the user from going to each PC and changing them manually.